-We interviewed several medication nurses, and they were familiar with medication-related processes such as KOP medications, patient refusals, and the transfer process.
-The LVN staff reported, for KOP medications, ducats are sent to patients to pick up their medications via the institution ducat system as opposed to the previous process of handwritten ducats.56 The new process allows ducats to be tracked and ensures patient notification.
+We interviewed several medication nurses, and they were familiar with medicationrelated processes such as KOP medications, patient refusals, and the transfer process.
+The LVN staff reported that, for KOP medications, ducats are sent to patients to pick up their medications via the institution ducat system as opposed to the previous process of

-$^{^{53}}$ Case 14 had a deficiency related to hospitalization medication where the patient did not receive an evening dose of an anticoagulant medication (Apixaban).
+51 Case 14 had a deficiency related to hospitalization medication where the patient did not receive an evening dose of an anticoagulant medication (Apixaban).

-54 Transfer cases 7 and 21 had two deficiencies related to medication management.
-One deficiency was related to missing documentation on the medication administration record and the other the patient did not receive his morning dose of psychiatric medications prior to transferring out of VSP.
+52 Transfer cases 7 and 21 had two deficiencies related to medication management.
+One deficiency was related to missing documentation on the medication administration record.
+In the other case, the patient did not receive his morning dose of psychiatric medications prior to transferring out of VSP.

-55 Deficiencies related to medication administration occurred in cases 11 and 20.
+53 Deficiencies related to medication administration occurred in cases 11 and 20.